What is Sina Weibo?

 The two most popular Chinese celebrities gather more than 78 million fans each on their Weibo account: they have the world’s biggest fanbase.
 In comparison, Western celebrities’ worldwide fanbases reach 77.5 million fans for Katy Perry, 65.9 million for Taylor Swift, or 65.8 million for Barack Obama.

 A growing number of foreign celebrities open Weibo accounts.
 They usually let marketing agency handle their social media strategy in China, it is the case for Jason Mraz for example, Avril Lavigne or Robert Downey Jr. It appears David Beckham is an exception among its peers, as he sends his own posts.

 Just as Key Opinion Leaders matter on other social media platforms, they are very important on Weibo too.
-They are followed by many loyal fans, which makes them a wonderful leverage for brand’s digital marketing strategies.
+They are followed by many loyal fans, which makes them wonderful leverage for the brand’s digital marketing strategies.